Kroc/NoNonsenseForum/README.txt

 Adding Moderators:
 ------------------
-Moderators can delete threads that were not originally made by them. to add moderators to your website, first have them post at least once in order to reserve the name.
+Moderators can delete threads that were not originally made by them.
+To add moderators to your website, first have them post at least once in order to reserve the name.
 Then create a “mods.txt” file in webroot (per-folder mods are not supported at this moment, but will be) and populate it with the reserved names to allow moderator rights, one on each line.
 E.g.

 Kroc
 theraje